 Any personal devices using the school's network must all be configured in this way.

 Data protection

 All personal data must be processed and stored in line with data protection regulations and the school's data protection policy.

-The school's data protection policy can be found on the website.
+The Trust's Data Protection policy can be found on our website - Policies.